11 a.m.–4 p.m.

 About the Library

-The Midwest’s only library dedicated exclusively to poetry, the Poetry Foundation Library exists to promote the reading of poetry in the general public, and to support the editorial needs of all Poetry Foundation programs and staff.
-Visitors to the library may browse a collection of 30,000 volumes, experience audio and video recordings in private listening booths, and view exhibits of poetry related materials.
-In addition to providing public access to its collections in the form of a reading room, the library creates interactive programs to inspire a wider readership for poetry in readers of all ages.
+The Poetry Foundation Library is the Midwest's only library dedicated to poetry.
+Visitors to the library may browse a collection of 30,000 volumes, experience audio and video recordings in private listening booths, and view exhibits of poetry-related materials.
+In addition to providing public access to its collections in the form of a reading room, the library hosts interactive programs to inspire a wider readership for poetry in people of all ages.
 Learn more about using the library.

-The origins of the library are in the working collection of Poetry magazine, amassed during its nearly one hundred year history.
-Titles originally sent to the magazine for review or collected to serve editorial needs now comprise a distinctive collection of the poetry of the past century.
+The origins of the library are in the working collection of Poetry magazine.
+Titles originally sent to the magazine for review or acquired for editorial needs now comprise a distinctive collection of the poetry of the past century.

 Monday–Friday 11 a.m.–4 p.m.